kitakoj18/uci_wine_quality/README.md

 Of course here I only looked at two different classifiers so it might be worth trying some others to see if they perform better with this dataset.

-Also, using accuracy as an evaluation metric with an imbalanced dataset might be overstating the performance of the models.
-I looked at some analyses done by others on this dataset and they tended to modify and narrow the response variable to different quality levels such as 'bad', 'good', 'excellent' to handle the class imbalance.
+Finally, I looked at some analyses done by others on this dataset and they tended to modify and narrow the response variable to different quality levels such as 'bad', 'good', 'excellent' to handle the class imbalance.
 I tried to use a different approach by using SMOTE to create synthetic data to cancel out the imbalance.
 However, my models were overfitting the train data and I still wasn't able to get a test accuracy score above 70%.
 The code implementing SMOTE is in the modeling script.